NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 === First-responder

 _First-responders_ defaults to moving towards the nearest survivor _in-need_, but can stop moving in 2 cases:
 - When they reach the targeted survivor _in-need_ they start assisting.
-After $T_"fr"$ the assistance is completed and the survivor _in-need_ is considered safe;
+After $T_"fr"$ the assistance is completed and the survivor _in-need_ is considered safe.
 - When they are asked by a _survivor_ to assist someone _in-need_, they stop moving to wait for the _survivor_ to reach them.
 This is modeled with a wait equal to the distance between the _survivor_ and the _first-responder_.

 === Drone